 Paul had a similar message for the teachers of law who believed that justification came by keeping the law yet they broke the very law that they preached others should live by.
 He quotes a passage from Ezekiel when he writes; For the name of God is blasphemed among the Gentiles because of you, as it is written.
 (Romans 2:24)

-We are exhorted by King David in Psalms 29:2 to, Give unto the LORD the glory due to His name.
+We are exhorted by King David in Psalm 29:2 to, Give unto the LORD the glory due to His name.
 The Hebrew word for glory in this passage means weight.
 How do we give the Lord the weight that is due his name?
 David completes this verse with another exhortation; Worship the LORD in the beauty of holiness.
 Though the second part of this verse may be a totally separate exhortation, my perception is that it completes the first part of the verse.
 We might say that one way to give the Lord the weight or glory due his name is to worship him in the beauty of holiness.

-The Amplified Bible renders this portion of Psalms 29:2 this way; …worship the Lord in the beauty of holiness or in holy array.
+The Amplified Bible renders this portion of Psalm 29:2 this way; Worship the Lord in the beauty of holiness or in holy array.
 The Hebrew word for beauty in this passage means decoration.
 So it could be read, worship the Lord decorated in holy array.
 For the believer today this is not speaking of outer ceremonial garments but a holy life before God.
 Jesus rebuked the Laodicean church for being lukewarm and counseled them to clothe themselves in white garments (Revelation 3:18) which represents purity and holiness.

 Most likely you have heard someone say, “He’s the splittin’ image of his father.”
 When we worship our heavenly father decorated in holy array, living holy lives before others, they get an image of what our father looks like.
 This is one way our father receives the glory due his name.